StrongKey/FIDO-Server/CONTRIBUTING.md

 ### Did you discover a bug?

-Do not open up a GitHub Issue if the bug is a security vulnerability in FIDO2 Server, and instead to refer to our security policy.
+Do not open up a GitHub Issue if the bug is a security vulnerability in FIDO2 Server, and instead email [support@strongkey.com](mailto:support@strongkey.com)

 Ensure the bug was not already reported by searching on GitHub Issues.